enrmarc/enrmarc.github.com/_posts/2017-01-02-classes-vs-objects.md

 (`Glyp.call` and `Glyph.prototype.draw`); all we got are objects and delegate calls to the `this` object.

-This isn't rea
-If you really want to know more you should read the YDKJS book series

 [You Don't Know JS]: https://github.com/getify/You-Dont-Know-JS
 [JavaScript: The Definitive Guide]: https://www.amazon.com/JavaScript-Definitive-Guide-Activate-Guides/dp/0596805527
 [JavaScript: The Good Parts]: https://www.amazon.com/JavaScript-Good-Parts-Douglas-Crockford/dp/0596517742/